AbhiGT997/simple-war-file-Maven_build/README.md

 Note: Check the image use command ``` docker images ``` to list out all the images.

---Before running the container some pre-requisites are needed to run the container with hassel free
+--*Before running the container some pre-requisites are needed to run the container with hassle free*--

 - Create a seprate network for jenkins, by using the command: ``` docker network create jenkins ```